Trenrod/UnityAndroidTTSPlugin/doc/create_android_module_for_unity_6.md

 - `Alt-\` -> `File` -> `New` -> `New Module...`
 - In `Create new Module`.
 Select `Android librarby`
 - On the right side configute:
-  - Module name: *AndroidTSSPlugin*
+  - Module name: *AndroidTTSPlugin*
-  - Package name: *com.trenrod.unity.androidtssplugin*
+  - Package name: *com.trenrod.unity.AndroidTTSPlugin*
   - Language: *Kotlin*
   - Minimum SDK: *API 23 ("Marshmallow"; Android 6.0)* <-- This is required by Unity 6
   - Build Configuration Language: *Kotlin DSL ...*